-- (k) No more than 20 rooms per land unit may be used for bedroom accommodation for paying guests or lodgers, and no more than 40 paying guests or lodgers may be supplied with lodging or meals at any time. - (l) No alcoholic beverages may be sold except to resident guests for consumption on the premises with meals. - (m) No advertising sign may be displayed other than a single un-illuminated sign or notice not projecting over a public street in accordance with the Municipality's policy or By-law on outdoor advertising and signage, and the sign may not exceed 1 m in area.
+- (aa) The manager of the guest lodge must live on the property. - (bb) A register of guests and lodgers must be kept, and completed when rooms are let. - (cc) No more than 20 rooms per land unit may be used for bedroom accommodation for paying guests or lodgers, and no more than 40 paying guests or lodgers may be supplied with lodging or meals at any time. - (dd) No alcoholic beverages may be served except to resident guests for consumption on the premises. - (ee) Guest rooms may not be converted to, or used as, separate self-catering dwelling units. - (ff) Meals may only be supplied to guests or lodgers who have lodging on the property, employees, and the family residing in the guest lodge. - (gg) in the absence of a Municipal policy or By-law on outdoor advertising and signage, no advertising sign may be displayed other than a single unilluminated sign or notice not projecting over a public street and not exceeding 1 m2 in area.